typescript-eslint/typescript-eslint/packages/parser/README.md

 This option allows you to request that when the `project` setting is specified, files will be allowed when not included in the projects defined by the provided `tsconfig.json` files. **Using this option will incur significant performance costs.
 This option is primarily included for backwards-compatibility.** See the **`project`** section above for more information.

-### `parserOptions.program`
+### `parserOptions.programs`

 Default `undefined`.

-This option allows you to programmatically provide an instance of a TypeScript Program object that will provide type information to rules.
+This option allows you to programmatically provide an array of one or more instances of a TypeScript Program object that will provide type information to rules.
-This will override any program that would have been computed from `parserOptions.project` or `parserOptions.createDefaultProgram`.
+This will override any programs that would have been computed from `parserOptions.project` or `parserOptions.createDefaultProgram`.
-All linted files must be part of the provided program.
+All linted files must be part of the provided program(s).

 ## Utilities

 ### `createProgram(configFile, projectDirectory)`

-This serves as a utility method for users of the `parserOptions.program` feature to create a TypeScript program instance from a config file.
+This serves as a utility method for users of the `parserOptions.programs` feature to create a TypeScript program instance from a config file.

 ```ts
 declare function createProgram(